-The day after breast lift surgery at the Denver-based Center for Cosmetic Surgery, I removed my bra in front of the mirror before a shower.
-I couldn’t help but feel anxious to see the results from my breast lift with augmentation surgery.
+The day after my breast lift with augmentation surgery at the Denver-based Center for Cosmetic Surgery, I removed my bra in front of the mirror before a shower.
+I couldn’t help but feel anxious to see the results from my surgery.
 The shape was better than I had imagined.
 The lower pole of my breasts was finally round and perky.
 I had soft fullness up top and great cleavage in my bra.

 The two long, saggy, worn-out boobs that had become haggard from pregnancy weight gain and loss, followed by breastfeeding 2 children, were gone.
 I mean to say, not a trace of those “grandma” boobs existed upon my 34-year-old frame!!!
 Hurray!
 Hurray!
 My breast shape finally resembled my age and the symmetrical aesthetic I had always wanted.
 At my post-operative visit, it was hard not to give my surgeon a big smooch on the cheek after he had performed such amazing work.
 I was on cloud nine.
 After a week, I was back at work.
 My energy came back after about 2 weeks.
 No one would ever know I had breast surgery!
 I looked great and felt great.
 However, after 4 weeks, my excitement oddly changed for the worse.